 A job is seldom impeccably done without passion and evolution.
 This involves energy, motivation, and the open-mindedness and determination to change behaviours and adapt skills to those which are newly required.
 So yes, if you do want to improve as an auditor this year then you do need to evolve your habits.

-Here are three changes you can make to become a better auditor in 2015:
+Here are three changes you can make to become a better auditor:

 Whether you are an Internal or External Auditor or any other variation, building relationships is an integral component of your role.
 Auditors have done well to shirk the general misconception that the audit industry harbours antisocial number crunchers.
 In fact, investors and clients alike now have expectations of effective communication in their relationships with auditors.
 Taking the time to nurture business relationships will make you more effective in executing your work and promulgating changes, which can serve to increase your satisfaction in your role.
 Talk to stakeholders both inside and outside the company to understand people’s concerns.
 Join peers in groups such as LinkedIn to gather connections.
 Attend company and industry events.
 The more you can interact with your associates and build relationships, the more your colleagues will impart information and trust your judgement, allowing you to do your work to a better standard.

 Auditing is a career that involves continuous learning.
 Growing your knowledge and skills base is not a requisite that can be overlooked if you want to be a successful auditor.
 The first step for developing as an auditor is to recognise that you want to improve, hence your Quarter Year Resolution, and this open-mindedness is key to reigniting your passion for your role.
 Perhaps you have a professional development course in mind that you wish to pursue or maybe your peers can offer their own wisdom.
 Learning doesn’t need to be formal education but a hunger for knowledge is a necessary attribute of a successful auditor.

 Increase your motivation